-"Instead of focusing on building a tower that won't fall down, it's how do we keep a family on the sixth floor of that tower safe during an earthquake," said John Farmer, the museum's communications and marketing manager.
+"Instead of focusing on building a tower that won't fall down, it's how do we keep a family on the sixth floor of that tower safe during an earthquake," John Farmer, the museum's communications and marketing manager, said.
 "The design challenges become person-centered as opposed to project-centered."

 The Center for Innovation program has only been in place since the beginning of November, but it already appears to be a hit.
 Laughter and excited squeals fill the hall as kids dart back and forth, talking into tubes that morph their words into strange sounds and riding out simulated earthquakes in a revamped Epicenter exhibit.

-"We're building things to create a very specific experience," said Andrew Haight, OMSI's director of guest experience.
-"The system of tubes that modulates voices, that's a very unique thing.
+"We're building things to create a very specific experience," Andrew Haight, OMSI's director of guest experience, told the Business Tribune.
+"The system of tubes that modulate voices, that's a very unique thing.
 You don't just go on Amazon and order one of them.
 So just getting the technology in place takes a unique effort."